squishedfox/squishedfox-com/_docs/education/CompTIA/Network+/Study Guide/Chapter 2.md

 Summary: Provides logical adressing, which routers use for path determination

+**Data Packets** - pieces of information moved throughout a network from source to destination

+**Route-Update Pckets** - Updates about nodes in the network, their addresses, and what other nodes they are connected to

 ### Layer 4 Transport Layer

 - Examples: End-to-end connection

 Summary: Provides reliable or unreliable delivery and performs error correction before retransmition

+#### TCP

+Transmission Control Protocol (Connection oriented) uses a three way handshake (ACK -> SYN/ACK -> ACK) to establish a connection with a end system to send packets in a specific sequence.

+**Flow control** is enabled with TCP that allows a recipient to respond with confirmation of a packet or tell the sender to wait, or slow down with sending data.

+A **window** is the amount segments (measured in bytes) of which a sender can continue to send without an acknowledgement. **Windows** are used to control the amount of outstanding, unacknowledged data segments

+#### UDP

+User Datagram Protocol (Connectionless) is a protocol that sends floods of packets to it's destination without the confirmation from the recipient

 ### Layer 5 Session Layer